tskit-dev/msprime/docs/demography.md

 ```

 When visualised using [demesdraw](https://github.com/grahamgower/demesdraw),
-the demographic model looks like this:
+the demographic model looks like this (where arrows indicate movement of
+individuals as time proceeds from the past to the present):

 ```{code-cell}
 :tags: [remove-input]